PrimeTimeTran/next-blog/data/blog/cognitive-dissonance.md

 ---
+draft: false
+date: '2023-02-14'
 title: 'Cognitive Dissonance: When schools of thought conflict'
-date: '2023-02-14'
-tags: ['Life']
-draft: false
 summary: 'Every now and then we encounter ideas that by themselves seem great but upon deeper inspection we realize might not always be the care.
 A guide to navigating conflicting schools of thought on how to live life.'
-layout: PostSimple
+tags: ['personal']
 bibliography: references-data.bib
 canonicalUrl:
 ---

-### Intro
+# Intro

 Cognitive Dissonance: Navigating Conflicting Philosophies in Life